Larry Lucchino: Career

+Boston Red Sox (2002–2021)

 Lucchino brought future general manager Theo Epstein with him to the Red Sox from the Orioles and the Padres, having also encouraged Epstein to attend law school while he was working at the Padres.

-As part of the management team that signed David Ortiz to the Red Sox, Lucchino "always enjoyed a strong connection with Big Papi throughout his entire career".
+Following the 2002 season, Pedro Martinez called Lucchino asking him to sign David Ortiz, who had been released by the Twins.
+Lucchino "always enjoyed a strong connection with Big Papi throughout his entire career".
+Lucchino hired Janet Marie Smith to initiate a nearly $300 million renovation project of Fenway Park over the next ten years, including the Green Monster seats.

+Lucchino is credited with coining the term "Evil Empire" for the New York Yankees.

 On August 1, 2015, the Red Sox announced that Lucchino was stepping down after the 2015 season.
 He retired on October 5, 2015, and became president/CEO emeritus of Fenway Sports Group.
-Lucchino continued as chairman and co-owner of the Pawtucket, Rhode Island-based Pawtucket Red Sox.
+Lucchino continued as chairman and co-owner of the Pawtucket, Rhode Island–based Pawtucket Red Sox.
 He was a key figure in the relocation of the franchise to Worcester, Massachusetts, becoming the Worcester Red Sox for the 2021 minor league season.
-Lucchino serves as that team's first chairman.
+Lucchino served as that team's first chairman.

 Personal life

 Lucchino previously served on the board of directors for Special Olympics.
-He has been a commencement speaker at several colleges in the New England area, including Boston University (2008), New England School of Law (2008), Bryant University (2009), and Anna Maria College (2010).
-He has been awarded several honorary degrees, including from Boston University, Suffolk University, and Palomar College.
+He was a commencement speaker at several colleges in the New England area, including Boston University (2008), New England School of Law (2008), Bryant University (2009), and Anna Maria College (2010).
+He was awarded several honorary degrees, including from Boston University, Suffolk University, and Palomar College.

-Lucchino is the only person known to have World Series rings (Orioles, 1983; Red Sox 2004, 2007, 2013 and 2018), a Super Bowl ring (Redskins, 1982) and a Final Four watch (Princeton, 1965).
-He was inducted to the Boston Red Sox Hall of Fame in 2016.
-He has also been inducted to the Pennsylvania Sports Hall of Fame, National Italian American Sports Hall of Fame, and Taylor Allderdice High School Hall of Fame.
+He was the only person known to have World Series rings (Orioles, 1983; Red Sox 2004, 2007, 2013 and 2018), a Super Bowl ring (Redskins, 1982) and a Final Four watch (Princeton, 1965).
+He was inducted into the Boston Red Sox Hall of Fame in 2016, and into the San Diego Padres Hall of Fame in 2022.
+He was also inducted into the Pennsylvania Sports Hall of Fame, the National Italian American Sports Hall of Fame, and the Taylor Allderdice High School Hall of Fame.
 He was named chairman of The Jimmy Fund in 2016.

-Lucchino is a non-Hodgkin lymphoma survivor.
+Lucchino was a non-Hodgkin lymphoma survivor, undergoing radiation treatment in 1986 after his diagnosis in September 1985.
+In October 1999, he had surgery at Johns Hopkins Hospital to remove localized prostate cancer.
 In December 2019, he underwent surgery at Brigham and Women's Hospital in Boston to remove a cancerous blockage in the kidney area.
+In August 2023, the Dana-Farber Cancer Institute presented Lucchino with the Boston Red Sox Jimmy Fund Award for his help in raising $142 million over the years.

-He is married to Stacey Johnson, and he adopted her two children, Davis and Blair.
+He was married to Stacey Johnson, and he adopted her two children, Davis and Blair.